IPDSnelting/velcom/docs/install_docker.md

 - The exposed port for the front- and backend is `80`
 - The exposed port for runner connections is `82`

-VelCom also uses three main folders you might want to mount outside the image:
+The docker image also exports three volumes you might want to mount:
-- `/home/velcom/config` - The directory for your backend config file
+- `/home/velcom/config` (required) - The config file is placed here
-- `/home/velcom/data` - The directory for all data VelCom needs to persist
+- `/home/velcom/data` (required) - All data VelCom needs to persist
-- `/home/velcom/cache` - The directory for data that might speedup application startup but is not needed to operate correctly

-For a more thorough description of the `data` and `cache` directories, see the [example backend config](../backend/backend/src/main/resources/example_config.yml).
+- `/home/velcom/cache` (optional) - Speeds up startup if persisted between restarts

+Copy the [example
+config](../backend/backend/src/main/resources/example_config.yml) from
+`backend/backend/src/main/resources/example_config.yml` into your mounted config directory and rename it to `config.yml`.
+Read carefully through the example config and choose appropriate config values.
+All available options are described in detail in the example config. **Don't change the `dataDir`, `cacheDir` and `tmpDir` options!**

 The VelCom Docker image tries to be safe-ish and runs VelCom as a non-privileged `velcom` user after starting nginx.
 This might lead to conflicts with your `-v`